nmeum/depp/README.md

 ## Installation

-This program can be installed using `go get`, it requires the go toolchain to be setup correctly and `$GOPATH` to be set.
+This program can be installed using `go install`, it requires the go toolchain to be setup correctly and `$GOPATH` to be set.
 If go is configured correctly, simply run the following command:

-	$ go get github.com/nmeum/depp
+	$ go install github.com/nmeum/depp@latest

 ## Usage Example